shri1984/study-images/introduction_to bioinformatics.md

 Find and replace can be performed using 'sed'. sed 's/findword/replaceword/' file.txt

 Type “linux cheat sheet” in the google you get 100s of list.
-And try those commands
+And try those commands.

 ### File permissions

 In Linux everything is a file.
 Folders are files, files are files and external devices are files.
 All the files in linux system have file permissions.
 It says all about who can read and write and execute a file / program/comman.
 Each file has different level of access restrictions.

 If you do 'ls -lh' in a folder

 you see drwxrwxr-x on your screen.
-They tell you who have permission to use this folder and what purpose (reading, modifying/writing, executing a operation).
+They tell you who have permission to use this folder (or directory) and what purpose (reading, modifying/writing, executing a operation).
+If it is a file , then you wont see d, instead it will be rwxrwxr-x

 Here are three types of access restrictions (from linux related webpages):